Baneasa Shopping City

 It resulted a slim and elegant building with Greek elements.

-At its peak, Stirbei Palace was the place where they held the most spectacular dances were held.
+At its peak, Stirbei Palace was the place where they held the most spectacular dances.

 Have your tea at the palace !